 Under MDR, device companies must work more closely with customers, suppliers, distributors, carriers and, of course, notified bodies.
 This is based around the controlled and secure flow of accurate and trustworthy data – not just between your own systems but also through to the systems of partners and government.
 In other words, the records and documentation of products within your quality and manufacturing systems have to form a single, seamless system of data and information.

 In the KMPG survey, although 56% of respondents said they had made some progress towards building changes for their QMS systems, not one had begun to implement those changes.
-Yet the deadline date is just over two months away.

 Multiple impacts, multiple system pain points